 The expanded cost section for the selected asset will display the fields "Name", "Supplier", "Cost, "Currency", and finally a "Additional cost breakdown" button.

-The Name field will display the default or current name of the selected asset.
-You can change it directly in the Name edit field.
+Name - This field will display the default or current name of the selected asset.
+You can change it directly in this edit field.

-To define a supplier or vendor for the subsea asset or vessel, simply start typing in the name in the "Supplier" field.
-If the supplier is not already defined in the database you will see a line with the option to Add the new supplier appear below the edit field as shown here.
+Supplier - To define a supplier or vendor for the subsea asset or vessel, you can select one from the drop-down list.
+You can also simply start typing in the name in this field and if the supplier is not already defined in the database you will see a line with the option to Add the new supplier appear below the edit field as shown here.

 Simply select it and the supplier will now be defined for the project and is available for selection in the "Supplier field for all other assets in the current project.

-To define the asset cost, simply assign a value in the Costs field.
+Costs - To define the asset cost, simply assign a value in the cost field.

-To set the currency for that specific asset, simply select the desired currency from the drop down list as shown below:
+Currency - To set the currency to be used for that specific asset, simply select it from the drop down list as shown below:

 To delete an item from the list, simply click on the Remove button to the right of the "Notes" field.
-When you are done, click on "Ok" to accept the entries made.
-To exit, click on the "X" icon on the top most right corner of the dialog.
+When you are done, click on Save to accept the entries made.
+To exit, without saving any changes, click on the Cancel button.

 Edit directly in the Cost Tab¶